 Evolvement and Development of Modern Lottery Games

-State regulated and/or licensed private sweepstakes are now held routinely in almost countries in Latin America, North America, Europe, Asian mainland, Middle East, and Australia.
-Several multistate lottery draws are arranged in the US every week throughout the year, MegaMillions and Powerball being the two most popular franchises.
+State-regulated and/or licensed private sweepstakes are now held routinely in most all countries in Latin America, North America, Europe, Asian mainland, Middle East, and Australia.
+Several multi-state lottery draws are arranged in the US every week throughout the year, MegaMillions and Powerball being the two most popular franchises.
 Nevertheless, nationwide lottery as it is played in the present times owes its origin to Australia.

 With time there have been several brands that have come up with their own franchise of lottery games in UK.
 Some of the popular lottery games under The National Lottery franchise and other company available in UK are: